bowerth/datalayer-docker/rserve/README.md

 # Licensed under GNU General Public License

+Due to Rserve license, this project is licesened under GPL.

 Copyright (c) 2016 Datalayer (http://datalayer.io)

 This program is free software: you can redistribute it and/or modify